SurajR2/TelephoneSimulationSystem-Simulation-and-Modeling/README.md

 # TelephoneSimulationSystem-Simulation-and-Modeling
-## Project for 6th Semester Subject --Simulation and modeling
+## Project for 6th Semester Subject Simulation and modeling